 My last piece of advice for getting your daycare on board with cloth is to be flexible with them.
 You very well could be the only family that currently uses cloth diapers in their daycare, and maybe even the only family they’ve ever had do it.
 You want it to be a pleasant experience for them so that they’re willing to keep doing it and don’t change their policies.

 Try to be flexible with their requests.
-For example, both of the daycares we have used asked to use a disposable during nap time.
+For example, both of the daycares we have used have asked us if they could use a disposable during nap time.
 While I knew that my boys were always fine in cloth at nap at home, I knew that they probably went a little longer between changes at daycare than they did at home, so I agreed.

 Would I have preferred they used cloth at nap?
 Yes.
 However, I knew my kids were the only ones in cloth at this center, so I didn’t want to risk having them leak at nap and ask me not to use cloth at all anymore.
 When you are flexible, people are much happier about working with you.